Quickstart: Building with Bazel

 $ mkdir my_workspace && cd my_workspace

-Next, you’ll create the WORKSPACE file to specify dependencies.
-A common and recommended way to depend on GoogleTest is to use a Bazel external dependency via the http_archive rule.
-To do this, in the root directory of your workspace (my_workspace/), create a file named WORKSPACE with the following contents:
+Next, you’ll create the MODULE.bazel file to specify dependencies.
+As of Bazel 7.0, the recommended way to consume GoogleTest is through the Bazel Central Registry.
+To do this, create a MODULE.bazel file in the root directory of your Bazel workspace with the following content:

 Now you’re ready to build C++ code that uses GoogleTest.